 - Have a second, dedicated hard drive for backups.

 - Create a folder for each video project.
-Below an example of what my nomenclature and folder structure look like.

 If this seems a bit of overkill for a simple iPhone video shoot, I can tell you from painful experience that it’s not.
 When I ventured into the DIY video marketing I realized that all the set-up we do on professional shoots is equally as necessary for a DIY shoot.

 Here’s why: Any video recording device will name the clips you shoot at random (not random to them, but to humans), files are huge and will need to be stored on external hard drives, and professional edit software creates render files that need to have a “home”, because once they are created you do not want to move them (trust me).